 Following age-old traditions on some special occasions, Maasai people used to drink blood.
 They usually drink blood from cows.
 They believe fresh blood will recover them from any accident and it will give necessary nutrients to their body.

 They used to tie the neck of the cow and, a Maasai man fires an arrow from a close distance making a hole in the neck of the cow and collect the blood in a gourd.
 They drink the raw blood or sometimes they drink it with milk.

 The jumping dance is one of the prime facts of the Maasai tribe also known as Adumu.
 This dance is specifically done by the male.
 This is the opportunity where they can show their strength and ability.
 It’s been believed by the Maasais that the highest the jump one can perform the strongest is that person.
 Hence it has great significance in their tradition.

 They Have Learned To Live With the Lions and Other Predators

-If you are planning for a Tanzania Safari don’t forget to meet these warriors living in Tanzania.
-One of the oldest tribes of the planet Maasais is also one of the bravest people of the planet.
+If you are planning for a Tanzania Safari Tours don’t forget to meet these warriors living in Tanzania.
+One of the oldest tribes of the planet Maasais is also one of the bravest people on the planet.
 They have learned to live coping with nature and wildlife.
 In so many years living in a country that is full of furious predators like lions, Maasai people have learned how to live beside them without disturbing each other.
 Maasai jump, dance and live without affecting nature.

 So if you are planning a Tanzania Safari never forget to visit the Maasai village and explore their age-old tradition.
 It’s not all about only the national parks but Tanzania Destinations are also about exploring various aspects of the magical country including its history, food, and culture.